 They develop an Oedipus complex which includes fear, the anxiety of castration, and anger.
 If this issue is not resolved at an earlier stage then they might get stuck in this stage.
-On growing up might face problems in having an intimate relationship with women.
+In growing up, up might faced problems in having an intimate relationship with women.
 But on resolving the issue they might like to compete with other men and develop a masculine personality.

 Therapists believed that girls have a complicated issue of believing that they had a penis and it was cut off.
 They have an Electra Complex in which they want to marry their fathers by getting rid of their mothers.

-- Latent Stage (6-11 years) is the stage of child social development in which his mind shifts its focus to develop friendships.
-Socially interactive carers and parents help them to enhance their social skills and psychological behavior.
+- The latent Stage (6-11 years) is the stage of a child’s social development in which his mind shifts its focus to developing friendships.
+Socially interactive carers and parents help them to enhance their social skills and psychological behaviour.
 It helps them to boost their self-confidence and self-esteem by being communicative and social with others.

-A child with no social skill or interaction becomes a loner, lacks in other skills as well, and have social anxiety behavior.
+A child with no social skills or interaction becomes a loner, lacks other skills as well, and has social anxiety behaviour.

-- The genital Stage (12 -18 years) is the stage of adolescence and adulthood stage.
-In this stage, the sexual drives, hunger drives, sexual arousal is all high as there are changes in the biological factors and hormonal balance of children.
+- The Genital Stage (12 -18 years) is the stage of adolescence and adulthood stage.
+In this stage, the sexual drives, hunger drives, and sexual arousal are all high as there are changes in the biological factors and hormonal balance of children.
 Adolescent psychology helps in understanding the nature and self-control required to control sexual urges.
 So, they redirect the sexual energy into productive activity and it strengthens the ego.
 They have reason to manage their sexual urges and drives.

 Criticisms of Freud’s Psychodynamic theory

-- This theory has been found to be sexist by nature.
+- This theory is sexist by nature.
 Females are considered to be less psychologically well off than men.
 They are told to accept fewer positions in society than men.
 It focuses on masculinity and promotes patriarchy in society which is unacceptable.

-- It highlights the darker side of human nature and no focus on the positive aspect.
+- It highlights the darker side of human nature and does not focus on the positive aspect.

 - The theory is difficult to be measured as it has no specific standards of measurement.
-The theory is not scientifically tested and proven and predictions about defense mechanisms can be untrue.
+The theory is not scientifically tested and proven and predictions about defence mechanisms can be untrue.

 - This theory is not supported by any empirical research, surveys, or experimental data.

-- Sexuality is not the only factor for shaping the personality of a person.
-Other factors have not even being considered by Freud.
+- Sexuality is not the only factor in shaping the personality of a person.
+Other factors have not even been considered by Freud.

 Do not stress as our writing services are there to distress you!